ssm/mojonin/doc/design/api.rst

 * fqn: a comma separated list of fully qualified names on the format group:host;service

 * time: a timestamp to center the data around.
-Format is unix epoch or ISO 8601 format.

 * time_from: a timestamp for the start of the graph.